LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 Along with double quotations `"`, single quotations `'` can also be used for Strings in PHP.

-However, these are considered literal strings as they do not expand escape characters or variables.
+However, these are considered literal strings as they do not expand most escape characters or variables.
+Literal strings can still use an escape `\` for the single quote character `\'` and for the backslash character `\\`.
 ```
 <?php
 $a = "Variables only expand in double quotes.";